tpoisot/ms_connectance_complexity/ms_conn_compl.md

 Assuming an ecological network made of $n$ species, and assuming undirected interactions with no self-edges (*e.g.* no cannibalism), there can be at most
-$M = n(n-1)/2$ interactions
-% DG: directed interactions? otherwise why dividing by 2? in this network, in which case it is a complete graph (the results presented below hold qualitatively for both directed graphs, and graphs in which self-edges are allowed).
+$M = n(n-1)/2$ interactions in this network, in which case it is a complete graph (the results presented below hold qualitatively for both directed graphs, and graphs in which self-edges are allowed).
 We note this maximal number of links $M_n$.
 With this information in hand, it is possible to know the total number of possible networks given a number $l$ of interactions.

-If we term $S_n$ the set of all possible $M_n$ edges in a $n$-node network, then the number $G_{n,l}$ of possible networks with $l$ links is the number of
+If we term $S_n$ the set of all possible $M_n$ edges in a $n$-node network, then the number $G_{n,l}$ of possible networks with $l$ links is the number of $l$-combinations of $S_n$, *i.e.* how many possibilities are there to pick $l$ edges among $M_n$.
+Formally, this is expressed as $G_{n,l}
-$l$-combinations of $S_n$, meaning that $G_{n,l} = C_l^{M_n}$, (where $C_x^y$ is
+= C_l^{M_n}$, (where $C_x^y$ is the binomial coefficient, *i.e.* the number
-the binomial coefficient, *i.e.* the number of possible ways to pick $x$ elements among $y$) or
+of possible ways to pick $x$ elements among a set of $y$ elements) or
-% DG: I'm confused here.
-C is connectance?
-Say it explicitly
-% DG: what is y?

 $$G_{n,l} = \frac{M_n!}{l!(M_n-l)!}$$

 Note that this number of possible networks include some graphs in which nodes have a degree of 0, and that in most ecological studies, such nodes will be discarded.
 We therefore have to evaluate how many of such networks will be found withing $G_{n,l}$.
-In addition, in a null-model context
-[@bascompte_nested_2003;@fortuna_habitat_2006], having unconnected nodes in random replicates will change the richness of the community, thus possibly biasing the value of randomized emerging properties.
-% DG: We don't have enough information to understand the previous sentence.
- Finding out the number of
-networks
-$ DG: I changed the word to network.
-Be careful to use a constant terminology in which a given node have a degree of 0 is similar to finding out how many networks exist with $l$ links between the $n-1$ nodes.
-If one node is removed from the network, there are $C_{n-1}^n$ possible combinations of nodes (this simplifies to $n$).
+In addition, in a null-model context [@bascompte_nested_2003;@fortuna_habitat_2006], having unconnected nodes in random replicates will change the richness of the community, thus possibly biasing the value of randomized emerging properties.
+As some measures of network structure covary with species richness, if one is to generate a randomly expected distribution of the values of these properties, then it is important to hold species richness constant.
+Finding out the number of networks in which a given node have a degree of 0 is similar to finding out how many networks exist with $l$ links between the $n-1$ nodes.
+If one node is removed from the network, there are $C_{n-1}^n$ possible combinations of nodes (which is $(n)!/((n-1)!(n-(n-1)!))$, which further simplifies to $n$).
-%DG: I don't get the simplification
 For each of these, there are $G_{n-1,l}$ possible networks configurations.
-Note that these networks will also include situations in which *more* than one species has a degree of 0, so that evaluating
-$G_{n-2,l}$ and so forth is not necessary.
+Note that these networks will also include situations in which *more* than one species has a degree of 0, so that by recurrence, evaluating $G_{n-2,l}$ and so forth is not necessary (all networks with more than one node of null degree are within the set of the networks with at least one node of null degree.
-% DG: again, I don't catch which this evaluation is not necessary.
-I guess it is because you are looking at how many networks will have at least one node with degree 0, which includes all networks with more than one node with degree 0.
-Reword
-Calling $R_{n,l}$ the number of networks with $n$ nodes and $l$ edges in which all nodes have at least one edge attached, we can write
+Calling $R_{n,l}$ the number of networks with $n$ nodes and $l$ edges in which all nodes have at least one edge attached, we can write that the number of networks with all nodes having at least one edge is the total number of networks minus the number of networks having at least one node of null degree (evaluated for each node), or

 $$R_{n,l} = G_{n,l} - C_{n-1}^n	\times G_{n-1,l}  $$

-% DG: I took Amael's approach and found there might be something wrong with this eqation.
-I think it has to do with the definition of C, and it might simply miss a division by n at some point.
-R, C and G are numbers of networks.
-So C*G (the right term) should yield a square number of networks.

 We call the quantities $R$ and $G$, respectively, the *realized* and *total* network space.
 They measure how many networks of $n$ nodes and $l$ edges exists, either allowing or preventing the existence of nodes with no interactions.
-Based on this reasonning, we can make two predictions.
+Based on this reasoning, we can make two predictions.

 **Prediction 1:** Because $C_x^y = C_{y-x}^y$, it comes that the total network
 space is largest when $l = M_n/2$.
 As in this context the maximal number of